Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Results and Discussion

-The results, shown in Fig.~\ref{fig:relaxation_dynamics}, reveal the absence of QME signatures in the non-interacting regime.
+In the non-interacting limit the preparation protocol changes primarily single-particle delocalization but does not generate interaction-induced redistribution among slow decay modes.
+Under local number dephasing, coherences in the Fock basis decay rapidly on timescale $\sim\gamma^{-1}$, while populations mix via the Hamiltonian.
+In this regime the ordering of overlaps with the slow subspace remains aligned with the initial metric ordering, yielding conventional monotone relaxation.
+The results shown in Fig.~\ref{fig:relaxation_dynamics} reveal the absence of QME signatures in the non-interacting regime.
 All quantum metrics exhibit monotonic ordering throughout the evolution, with initial states closer to the reference steady state consistently maintaining their proximity advantage.
 Specifically, the trace distance in panel~\ref{fig:relaxation_dynamics}(a) displays a clear hierarchy, with no crossover events indicative of anomalous relaxation.
 This ordering persists across relative entropy [panel~\ref{fig:relaxation_dynamics}(b)], entanglement asymmetry [panel~\ref{fig:relaxation_dynamics}(c)], and quantum coherence [panel~\ref{fig:relaxation_dynamics}(d)], confirming conventional thermalization where initial proximity to equilibrium dictates relaxation speed.

 Notably, entanglement asymmetry indicates that systems with higher hopping strengths exhibit greater initial symmetry breaking, which persists throughout relaxation, suggesting that symmetry-breaking content hinders convergence to the symmetric steady state.
-The absence of crossover behavior establishes that kinetic effects alone are insufficient to induce QME, underscoring the necessity of interactions for anomalous relaxation dynamics in this model.
+The absence of crossover behavior establishes that kinetic effects alone are insufficient to induce QME, indicating the necessity of interactions for anomalous relaxation dynamics in this model.